DigitalCyan/game-of-life/README.md

 the dependencies.
 If not, do a few searches, it won't hurt.

 ## Compiling
-In order to compile the program, make sure you satisfy all the development depencencies and follow these steps:
+In order to compile the program, make sure you satisfy all the development dependencies and follow these steps:

 ```shell
 git clone https://github.com/DigitalCyan/game-of-life --recurse-submodules